 X.4.2.2.2 Process Flow

-In this use case, the Electronic Medical Record (EMR) plays the role of the Intent Producer (IP) and the Observer (OBS).
-The planning system is playing the role of the Treatment Planning System (TPS).
-The delivery system plays the role of the Treatment Delivery System (TDS).
+In this use case, the Electronic Medical Record (EMR) plays the role of an Intent Producer (IP) and an Observer (OBS).
+The Treatment Management System (TMS) is playing the role of a Prescription Producer (PP) and a Results Producer (RP).
+A Treatment Planning System (TPS) and Treatment Delivery System (TDS) are also involved in this process but do not participate in any XRTS transactions.
+(The DICOM transactions shown are not prescribed or defined by this profile.)

 Figure X.4.2.2.2-1 Use Case 2 – Intent with Observation of Planning and Treatment Process Flow